Why should I choose ETC instead of another physical therapy clinic?

 Where are you located?

-We have several locations throughout the Kansas City area including Belton, Blue Springs, Brookside, Pleasant Hill, Lee’s Summit, North Kansas City, and Overland Park.
+We have several locations throughout the Kansas City area including Belton, Blue Springs, Brookside, Harrisonville, Independence, Lee’s Summit, North Kansas City, Overland Park, and Pleasant Hill.

 I’m not sure I can afford physical therapy services.
 What do I do?